- Policy List

 - Selling or solicitation, with the exception of certain Library-sponsored events.

-- Smoking, including e-cigarettes, or use of tobacco in any form.
+- Smoking, including e-cigarettes, or tobacco use in any form.

 - Open containers of alcoholic beverages.